Tiger struggles at Torrey Pines, Rose sets pace

 Back in the familiar surroundings of Torrey Pines outside San Diego where he has won eight tournaments as a professional, Woods scrambled well on his front nine and made two early birdies after the turn before badly losing steam on the way to a four-over 76 on the South Course.

-While Rose eagled two of the four par-fives on the easier North layout to move one ahead of the field with a sparkling seven-under 65, Woods dropped six shots in six holes from the 12th to end the day a distant 11 strokes off the pace.
+While Rose eagled two of the four par-fives on the easier North layout to move one ahead of the field with a sparkling seven-under 65, Woods dropped six shots in six holes from the 12th to end the day 11 strokes off the pace.

-It was the 41-year-old's highest opening round to begin a PGA Tour season since he turned professional in late 1996.
+It was the 41-year-old's highest opening round to begin a PGA Tour season since he turned professional in 1996.

+"I was one under through 11 and I was in a good spot to really shoot a good round ... but it went the other way," Woods told Golf Channel.
+"I hit some bad tee shots, made a bad three-putt there on 13 ... just kept compounding problems and mistakes out there."

+Watched by huge galleries, Woods made a faltering start with an opening bogey after setting off in the company of world number one Jason Day and third-ranked Dustin Johnson.

+He gave fans something to celebrate with birdies at the 10th and 11th but his round unraveled over the next four holes.
+Wayward tee shots led to bogeys at the 12th, 13th and 14th and Woods ran up a double at the 15th after hooking his drive into a hazard.

+He missed a five-foot putt to bogey the par-four 17th before signing off with a nine-footer to birdie the last.

-Woods, who was sidelined by back pain and a series of surgeries, had not competed in a regular PGA Tour event since August 2015 and is also adjusting to new equipment this week following his switch to TaylorMade clubs.
+Woods, who was sidelined by back pain and a series of surgeries, had not competed in a regular PGA Tour event since August 2015 and is also adjusting to his new TaylorMade clubs.

 (Reporting by Mark Lamport-Stokes in St. Augustine, Florida; Editing by Frank Pingue)